 OSSA currently consists of three focus areas, English learners and migrant education, special education, and overall technical support.
 Additional information regarding our work in each of these areas can be found below.

-NEW!
 Requesting Technical Assistance

 To ensure we are most effectively and efficiently responding to the needs of our local educational agencies (LEAs), you may now request technical assistance directly from IDOE.
 This is an opportunity for LEAs to voluntarily request targeted support with a development need or problem.